alejandro-armenta/Tennis/Report.md

 ## Learning Algorithm
+I did a lot of things, I changed the replay buffer to be shared across agents, I also changed the OUNoise for the one in the MADDPG code.
+I also added Noise decay, that really helped me with the results.

-I created two DDPG agents, they are totally indendent, they have independent replay buffers and independent actor and critic networks, they are trained and I compute the mean score across 100 episodes.
+created two DDPG agents, they are totally indendent, they have independent replay buffers and independent actor and critic networks, they are trained and I compute the mean score across 100 episodes.

 The neural network for the actor has 1 hidden layer and it uses tanh function for outputting values between -1 and 1.